Sosua Dominican Republic Travel Guide

 Pick tour companies promoting responsible wildlife interactions.
 Avoid activities involving direct contact or exploitation of wild animals.

-When purchasing souvenirs, prioritize products genuinely handmade by local artisans.
+When purchasing souvenirs, prioritize products genuinely handmade made by local artisans.
 Inquire about the source of amber and larimar.

 Seek out and about tours or accommodations that directly benefit local communities.
 This might include tours guided by local guides or stays in locally owned guesthouses.